The cost of Japanese lessons is an important consideration for many learners.

 In order to answer the question of how much a private 1-1, native speaking Japanese tutor costs, we need to look at real expenditure in terms of both YOUR TIME and YOUR MONEY.

-*For those who are looking for the short answer: many students who begin taking lessons with a private Japanese tutor from JapaneseLondon.com start with a block booking of 10 x 90 minute lessons, which costs £675.00, plus travel expenses of £6.00 return, a total of £735.00 (see our Prices page here).
+*For those who are looking for the short answer: many students who begin taking lessons with a private Japanese tutor from JapaneseLondon.com start with a block booking of 10 x 90 minute lessons (a 15 hour block), which costs £750.00, plus travel expenses of £8.00 return, if applicable (see our Prices page here).

 Let’s not be